ferfalcon/todo-app/README.md

 **Create a production-ready todo application**

 Users should be able to:
-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
 - Add new todos to the list
 - Mark todos as complete
 - Delete todos from the list
 - Filter by all/active/complete todos
 - Clear all completed todos
-- Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

 ### Links